 \section{Ground state entanglement in LR and few-neighbor models}

-LR models are known to have rich characteristics which are typically not present in nearest-neighbor model.
+Long-range models are known to have rich characteristics which are typically not present in the nearest-neighbor model.
 Hence the LR or a few-neighbor model requires a careful analysis from the scratch.
-For example, even without the absence of scale-invariance at a quantum critical point, the classical correlations of a LR model are allowed to have an infinite correlation length, thereby spreading over the entire system~\cite{Vodola2,Cevolani2016,LengthInLR}.
+For example, even without the absence of scale invariance at a quantum critical point, the classical correlations of an LR model are allowed to have an infinite correlation length, thereby spreading over the entire system~\cite{Vodola2,Cevolani2016,LengthInLR}.

-On the other hand, quantum correlation, especially entanglement is known to be fragile as compared to the classical correlations and cannot be shared arbitrarily between different parts of the systems due to the monogamy property~\cite{coffman2000}.
-This, in turn, should restrict entanglement from having an algebraic scaling or an infinite entanglement length.
+On the other hand, quantum correlation, especially entanglement is known to be fragile compared to classical correlations and cannot be shared arbitrarily between different parts of the systems due to the monogamy property~\cite{coffman2000}.
+This in turn should restrict entanglement from having an algebraic scaling or an infinite entanglement length.

-Until recently, most of the studies on entanglement are restricted to one-dimensional nearest-neighbor quantum spin models.
+Until recently, most of the studies on entanglement have been restricted to one-dimensional nearest-neighbor quantum spin models.
 The primary reason behind such investigation is the existence of a method by which one can compute several features analytically both for finite system size and in the thermodynamic limit.
-Moreover, with the advent of tensor networks in the last decade, a variety of numerical techniques has been developed which make LR models tractable with good enough accuracy~\cite{PhysRevLett.109.267203,VUMPS,1801.00769,Laurent2018, Laurent2021, Laurent2021, Hauke2021,prx1, prb1, prb2, pra1}.
-For example, the entanglement area law typically holds for SR systems in one dimension~\cite{0705.2024,hep-th/0405152,quant-ph/0503219} which is not guaranteed to be hold in LR systems, although the success of tensor network-based numerical techniques in quasi-local regimes of the LR systems suggest that at least in those regimes area law is not strongly violated.
+Moreover, with the advent of tensor networks in the past decade, a variety of numerical techniques have been developed which make LR models tractable with good enough accuracy~\cite{PhysRevLett.109.267203,VUMPS,1801.00769,Laurent2018, Laurent2021, Laurent2021, Hauke2021,prx1, prb1, prb2, pra1}.
+For example, the entanglement area law typically holds for SR systems in one dimension~\cite{0705.2024,hep-th/0405152,quant-ph/0503219} which is not guaranteed in LR systems, although the success of tensor network-based numerical techniques in quasi-local regimes of the LR systems suggests that at least in those regimes the area law is not strongly violated.